WorkWithSoham/Image-Noise-Reduction-with-Auto-encoders-using-TensorFlow/README.md

 ## Simple project to learn in deep the working of Auto encoders and tensorflow in detail.

-Requires Python 3.5 to 3.7 to make Tensorlow work on the device!
+Requires Python 3.5 to 3.7 to make Tensorflow work on the device!
-To successfully run the Jupyter Notebook, make sure you have the required Python libraries installed on the working environment.
+To successfully run the Jupyter Notebook, make sure you have the required Python libraries (listed in requirements.txt) installed on the working environment.

 To install the required libraries:
 1. Open terminal of the IDE or CMD promt.